In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Definitions

-Observe that temporal spanning trees are particular cases of bi-spanners, as the existence of bi-paths between all pairs of vertices is a necessary condition of spanning trees.
-However, this is not sufficient, as shown in Figure~\ref{fig:tct-bp-counter}.
+\TC spanning trees are particular cases of bi-spanners, as they require bi-paths between all pairs of vertices.
+However, this is not sufficient, as shown in Figure~\ref{fig:tct-bp-counter},

-In this example, all pairs of vertices can reach each other using bi-paths, but these paths cannot be mutualized in the form of a spanning tree.
+where all pairs can reach each other using bi-paths, but these paths cannot be mutualized in the form of a spanning tree.
 We will use this graph as a gadget in one of our reductions.
-Observe that this graph also has a pivot, namely $d$.
+Observe that this graph also has a pivot vertex~$(d,7)$.

-\subsection{Simple, strict, proper, happy : generality of results}
+\subsection{Simple, strict, proper, happy: generality of results}

 Temporal graphs can be restricted in many ways.
-Natural restrictions include the fact of being \emph{simple}: every edge has a single presence time ($\lambda$ is single-valued); and the fact of being \emph{proper}: adjacent edges never have a label in common (i.e., every snapshot is a collection of matchings and isolated vertices).
+Natural restrictions include the fact of being \emph{simple}: every edge has a single presence time ($\lambda$ is single-valued); and the fact of being \emph{proper}: adjacent edges never have a label in common (that is, every snapshot is a collection of matchings and isolated vertices).
 Temporal graphs that are both simple and proper are called \emph{happy}.
-In addition, one may or may not impose that the temporal path are \emph{strict} (already discussed).